Kenya's central bank cuts benchmark lending rate again

 Finance Minister Ukur Yatani said on Tuesday 2020 economic growth would decline to 2.5% but may fall to 1.8%, compared with 5.4% in 2019, because of the coronavirus outbreak.
 The Finance Ministry had forecast growth of 6.1% for this year before the health crisis swept around the globe.

-The International Monetary Fund and World Bank have also slashed Kenya's 2020 economic growth forecasts.
-The government has announced a series of tax cuts for individuals and companies and allowed lenders to restructure loans for individuals and firms who might fall into distress. ($1 = 107.1600 Kenyan shillings)
+The government has announced a series of tax cuts for individuals and companies and allowed lenders to restructure loans for individuals and firms who might fall into distress.

 - READ MORE ON: